Christian Yelich Player Props: Brewers vs. White Sox

 Christian Yelich At The Plate

-- Among qualifying hitters in baseball, his batting average ranks 14th, his on-base percentage ranks 15th, and he is 39th in the league in slugging.
+- Among the qualified hitters in MLB action, he ranks 14th in batting average, 17th in on-base percentage, and 38th in slugging.

-- Yelich will look to extend his four-game hitting streak.
-He's batting .286 in his last outings.
+- Yelich will look to extend his five-game hitting streak.
+He's batting .333 during his last outings.

-- In 37.2% of his games this season, Yelich has had at least one RBI.
-He's picked up more than one in 14.2% and driven in three or more of his team's runs in six contests.
+- Yelich has had an RBI in 42 games this season (36.8%), including 16 multi-RBI outings (14.0%).
+He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.